hdtrinh/mobile_app_identification/README.md

 LINK to the paper

+## Part 1: Supervised Traffic Classification

-## traffic_classification.py
+- ### traffic_classification.py

-It performs the supervised traffic classification using the labeled data contained in the file sessions_df.pkl
+It performs the supervised traffic classification using the labeled data contained in the file _sessions_df.pkl_, for different session lengths.
+Use it to obtain the plots shown in Fig.11.

+- ### model_init.py

+It contains the model definition used to classify the labeled session traces.

+## Part 2: Unupervised Traffic Composition

+- ### data_prep_for_composition.py

+Use this to create the data for the traffic composition.
+You need to install OWL and configure the sniffer output folder.

-## traffic_compositon.py
+- ### traffic_compositon.py

-It performs the unsupervised traffic flow decomposition and create the bar plots showed in Fig. 14
+It performs the unsupervised traffic flow decomposition and create the bar plots showed in Fig. 14.
+Input data is created using _data_prep_for_composition.py_

+- ### util.py

+It contains util methods for data preparation, training/validation sets splits and plots.